AdobeDocs/commerce-operations.en/help/installation/advanced.md

 *  You can use the sales order increment prefix `ORD$` (since it contains a special character [`$`], the value must be enclosed in double quotes)
 *  Session data is saved in the database
 *  Uses server rewrites
-*  Elasticsearch 7 is installed on `es-host.example.com` and connects on port 9200
+*  OpenSearch is installed on `os-host.example.com` and connects on port 9200

 ```bash
 magento setup:install --base-url=http://127.0.0.1/magento2/ \